-71. According to Article 2.1 IOC ADR, "the presence of a Prohibited Substance or its Metabolites or Markers" in the Athlete's body constitutes an ADRV.
-The analyses conducted by the WADA-accredited laboratory in Lausanne in July 2016 on the B samples no. 1846061 provided by the Athlete on 13 August 2008 undisputedly revealed the presence of two substances, namely GHRP-2 and metabolite GHRP-2 M2, as well as sibutramine.
+- 68. According to Article 2.1 IOC ADR, "the presence of a Prohibited Substance or its Metabolites or Markers" in the Athlete's body constitutes an ADRV.
+The analyses conducted by the WADA-accredited laboratory in Lausanne in July 2016 on the B samples no. 1844210 provided by the Athlete on 13 August 2008 undisputedly revealed the presence of GHRP-2 and its metabolite GHRP-2 M2. - 69.
+"GHRP-2" as such was not explicitly listed in the 2008 Prohibited List expressly.
+However, the 2008 Prohibited List under "S2 Hormones and related substances" provides: